hogatejon/capstone-jh/README.md

 # Overview

 This is an app that a fishing charter business can use to maintain and keep track of different charters that they offer.
-They can add Charters to predefined types of fishing (or Organizations)
+They can add charters (groups) to predefined types of fishing (organizations).
+Those charters contain a list of members that the user of the app can add/edit/delete.

+# How to Run

+## Clone Repo
+First, you must clone the repo into your preferred editor.
 ## How to Start Server
+Once done cloning, follow these steps to start the

 1. Open a terminal and change directory into the server folder.
 2. Run 'node server.js' without the single quotes.